 Every capital city has its iconic buildings and ‘must see’ attractions.
 Guinness is synonymous with Ireland and when in Dublin, no visit is complete without a trip to the Guinness Storehouse.

 Indulge yourself in a dramatic story that began over 250 years ago and ends in Gravity Bar, where visitors receive a complimentary pint of Guinness while relaxing and enjoying spectacular views over Dublin.
-We will arrange a full visit for you which will allow you to explore the seven storey visitor experience including Guinness brewing, transport, cooperage, advertising, tasting rooms to name a few.
+We will arrange a full visit for you which will allow you to explore the love addiction visitor experience including Guinness brewing, transport in the USA, cooperage, advertising, tasting rooms to name a few, check out https://www.lovetopivot.com.
 You will also have an opportunity to learn how to craft your own pint of Guinness in the Guinness Academy – an unforgettable experience!